Public Resources for

 The New York Forward Loan Fund 2

-Funding Opportunity: The program offers loans of up to $150,000 for period between 36 and 72 months at a fixed interest rate, between 9.5% and 12.5%, for the life of the loan.
-Loan funds may be spent on equipment, payroll, utilities and rent, supplies, marketing and advertising, building renovations, and other expenses.
+Funding Opportunity: The program offers loans of up to $150,000 between 36 and 72 months for small businesses and nonprofits.
+Loan funds are at a fixed interest rate, between 8.75% to 11.75%, and can be spent on equipment, payroll, utilities and rent, supplies, marketing and advertising, renovations, and other expenses.

 • Existing operations in New York State